Kahuzi-Biéga National Park: Fauna

 The national park protects a greater diversity of mammal species than any other national park in the Albertine Rift.
 Among the 136 species of mammals identified in the park, the eastern lowland gorilla is the most prominent.
-According to a 2008 status report of the DR of Congo, the park had 125 lowland gorillas, a marked reduction from the figure of 600 gorillas of the pre-1990's conflict period, and consequently the species has been listed in the endangered list.
-The park is the last refuge of this rare species.
+According to a 2008 status report of the DR of Congo, the park had 125 lowland gorillas, a marked reduction from the figure of 600 gorillas of the pre-1990s conflict period, and consequently the species has been inscribed on the endangered list.
+The park is the last refuge of this rare primate.
 According to the census survey of eastern lowland gorillas reported by the Wildlife Conservation Society in April 2011, at least 181 gorillas were recorded in the park.

-Other primates include the eastern chimpanzee, and several Cercopithecinae, Colobinae and owl-faced monkey.
-Some of the mammals include the bush elephant, bush buffalo, hylochere and bongo, eastern needle-clawed galago, Maclaud's horseshoe bat, Ruwenzori least otter shrew, and Alexander's bush squirrel.
-Two species of genet (animal) that live within the park are endemic to the Congo Basin: the aquatic genet and the giant forest genet.
+Other primates include the eastern chimpanzee, several species of Cercopithecinae (including the olive baboon) and Colobinae, as well as Hamlyn's monkey.
+Some of the other mammals include the forest elephant, forest buffalo, hippopotamus, leopard, giant forest hog, bongo, needle-clawed bushbaby, Maclaud's horseshoe bat, Ruwenzori otter shrew, Mount Kahuzi climbing mouse and Alexander's bush squirrel.
+Two species of genet that live within the park are endemic to the Congo Basin: the aquatic genet and the giant forest genet.